 Tri-County offers many of the same opportunities as a traditional high school.
 A Tri-County student can take Advanced Placement courses, join a sports team, attend prom, and move on to a selective four-year college.
 What makes a Tri-County education different is the additional doors it can open.
 Our 16 Career Programs and rigorous academic courses equip students with the state-of-the-art technical skills and scholastic proficiency necessary to succeed in the twenty-first century workplace.

 Ready to jump-start your future?
 You can begin the admissions process by clicking here.

-For those who would prefer to fill out a paper application, Tri-County applications are available online, at all sending schools, or through the Tri-County Guidance Office.
+For those who would prefer to fill out a paper application, Tri-County applications are available through the Tri-County Guidance Office.
+To obtain a paper application, please contact Ms. McNamara at 508-528-5400 ext.
+125 or send her an email to firstname.lastname@example.org.
 After completing a paper application, please deliver it to your sending school guidance counselor.
 The guidance counselor completes the form and attaches the necessary records.
 If you apply online, we'll take care of delivering the application to your sending school guidance counselor.

 Criteria for admission includes:

 - Attendance record

 - Recommendations of the sending school